azerion/bluestack-sdk-android/Home.md

     	mngAdsInterstitialOverlayAdsFactory.setInterstitialListener(this);
 ```
 #####Make a request
-To make a request you have to call 'createInterstitial()'. this method return a bool value (canHandleRequest).The interstitial will appear every n(capping) request
+To make a request you must call 'createInterstitial()'. this method return a bool value (canHandleRequest).The interstitial will appear every n(capping) request

 ```
 #!java